Test in production without watermarks.

 workbook.SaveAs("Formula Calculation.xlsx")

-The property FormulaA1 is with reference to A1 cell.
-If you are referencing to some other cell you must add it to the Formula property.
-E.g. FormulaC2.
+is with reference to A1 cell.
+If you are referencing another cell, you must add it to the Formula

 IronXL is an openly commercial C# Excel library.
 It is free for development and can always be licensed for commercial deployment.
 Licenses are available for single-project use, single developers, agencies, and global corporations as well as SaaS and OEM redistribution.
 All licenses include a 30-day money-back guarantee, one year of product support and updates, validity for dev/staging/production, and also a permanent license (one-time purchase).
-The Lite package starts from $749.
+The lite package starts from $749.

 IronXL License Packages

 For ClosedXML, applications using this DLL file do not require a separate license either for single-use or commercial use.
-In order for any solution to work with an ClosedXML, just install the publicly available NuGet package "ClosedXML".
+In order for any solution to work with ClosedXML, just install the publicly available NuGet package "ClosedXML".
 ClosedXML is licensed under the MIT License.
 MIT License is a short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ClosedXML License

 IronXL is a complete library offering everything you need to manipulate an Excel file.
-IronXL allows developers to read, generate and edit Excel (and other Spreadsheet files) in .NET applications & websites.
+IronXL allows developers to read, generate, and edit Excel (and other Spreadsheet files) in .NET applications & websites.
 It provides a fast and natural approach to work with Excel and other Spreadsheet files in C#.

-IronXL is also helpful in other excel operations like cell data formats, sorting, cell styling.
+IronXL is also helpful in other Excel operations like cell data formats, sorting, cell styling.
 It can also work with Excel Spreadsheets as System.Data.DataSet and System.Data.DataTable.
-It supports console, web server and desktop based applications.
+It supports console, web server, and desktop-based applications.
 It is also supported on all OS platforms.

-In comparison, IronXL and ClosedXML both are fast and accurate when it comes to excel spreadsheets.
-They do not need Microsoft Office installation or license when it comes to creating excel reports.
+In comparison, IronXL and ClosedXML both are fast and accurate when it comes to Excel spreadsheets.
+They do not need Microsoft Office installation or license when it comes to creating Excel reports.
 However, IronXL has an advantage over ClosedXML as ClosedXML is not thread-safe.
 IronXL is easy to use and provides the facility to convert other formats to XLSX, and also from XLSX to other formats such as CSV and HTML.
 ClosedXML doesn't allow this conversion.
 This interconversion allows users the flexibility to work with other file formats with ease.

-Now you can get five Iron products for the price of just two in lite package for 1 developer($1498) and unlimited for $5,998 and save up to 60%.
+Now you can get five Iron products for the price of just two in the lite package for 1 developer($1498) and unlimited for $5,998 and save up to 60%.